 To apply for financial aid, a student must complete the Free Application for Federal Student Aid (FAFSA).
 The application must be completed carefully and accurately as it is the basis of determining the student's eligibility.
-Our Student Financial Aid Department is available to assist students in the completion of this form and to answer any questions.
+Our student financial aid office is available to assist students in the completion of this form and to answer any questions.

 The FAFSA is used to determine eligibility for all types of financial aid programs.
-Once processed, the application will produce an Expected Family Contribution (EFC), a number which determines eligibility.
+Once processed, the application will produce a Student Aid Index (SAI), a number which determines eligibility.
 Financial aid from federal programs is not guaranteed from one year to the next; therefore, it is necessary for each student to reapply every year while continuing their program of study.